$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

 \ \\ \emph{Conclusion.---} By combining first–principles interfacial energetics, impurity thermodynamics, and strong-coupling Eliashberg theory, we have established a single quantitative framework for engineering metallic caps on Nb and Ta.
-Three potential roles emerge for ultrathin capping layers. (i) A \textit{passivation layer} to reject O/N/H while reaching its adsorption plateau after only $\sim$2–3\,ML; Au, Ag, and their Au-rich Pd/Pt alloys (AuPd, AuPt, AgPd, AgPt) satisfy this requirement on both substrates. (ii) A \textit{wetting/adhesion underlayer} to bind strongly to the substrate \emph{and} to Au; among the metals surveyed, a 1–2 ML Cu film uniquely minimizes the two-sided interface energy even on stepped or O-contaminated surfaces. (iii) When interfacial oxygen cannot be eliminated \emph{in situ}, a \textit{sacrificial getter} such as Zr used instead to trap impurities and replace the substrate's native oxide.
+Two potential roles emerge for ultrathin capping layers. (i) A passivation layer to reject O/N/H at surface level; Au, Ag, and their Pd/Pt-rich alloys (AuPd, AuPt, AgPd, AgPt) satisfy this requirement on both substrates, with Au being particularly favorable due to its low lattice mismatch and strain. (ii) A wetting/adhesion underlayer to bind strongly to the substrate and to the selected passivation layer (e.g., Au).
+Among the metals surveyed, a thin Cu film uniquely minimizes the two-sided interface energy even on realistic stepped or O-contaminated substrates.
+We also studied Zr as a sacrificial getter to trap impurities and replace the substrate's native oxide.

-Moreover, Eliashberg calculations show that noble-metal caps degrade superconducting performance with increasing thickness, but only by a few percent per monolayer (assuming a substrate thicker than 20~ML).
+Moreover, Eliashberg calculations show that noble-metal caps degrade superconducting performance with increasing thickness.
 Thus, a few-monolayer Cu WAL coated with a few monolayers of Au can chemically protect the substrate without causing significant superconducting loss.
-Consequently, the chemically thick Au layers sometimes used to enforce continuity are unnecessary---and likely detrimental---once full coverage is secured at the monolayer level using a Cu WAL.
+Consequently, the chemically thick Au layers sometimes used to enforce continuity are unnecessary and likely detrimental once full coverage is secured at the monolayer level using a Cu WAL.

+A practical consideration for Cu wetting/adhesion layers is interdiffusion across Au/Cu/Nb(Ta) interfaces during elevated-temperature steps.
+In practice, this risk can often be reduced with low-temperature deposition and limiting post-deposition anneals, while keeping the WAL as thin as possible to achieve film continuity.

 Our Eliashberg results also show that superconducting caps (e.g., Ta on Nb) avoid the normal-metal proximity penalty observed with Au on Nb, consistent with broader device-loss trends~\cite{oseroff2023measurements,de2024low,bal2024systematic}.
 We further find that Zr, which can act as an effective getter overlayer, has relatively little impact on surface superconductivity, making it a promising candidate as well.